PGA Tour on television: 2000s

 In 2004, ABC cut away from the final round of the Buick Classic PGA Tour golf tournament at 7:00 p.m.
 Eastern and Central Time Zones to show a rerun of America's Funniest Home Videos.
 Three players were involved in a sudden-death shootout when ABC signed off from its coverage.
 The shootout round was seen on ABC stations on the West Coast until the end of the match.

 Since 2004, all of CBS's golf broadcasts outside of the Masters have featured super slow motion video of golfers' shots from a super slow motion camera used for swing analysis by Peter Kostis.
 The camera was known as "CBS Swing Vision" during its first year; it gained sponsorship from Konica Minolta the next season, an arrangement that has lasted over a decade.
 The feature was known as the "Konica Minolta SwingVision camera" in 2005, the "Bizhub SwingVision camera" from 2006 to 2008, and the "Konica Minolta Bizhub SwingVision camera" since 2009.
 The camera is actually provided by Tech Imaging Services, not Konica Minolta, which merely sponsors the feature to promote its Bizhub line of printers (Konica Minolta was previously well known as a still-image camera manufacturer but sold that product line to Sony in 2006).
 The cameras are present and used at the Masters, however they are not branded or sponsored.

 In 2005, CBS broadcast the tournament with high-definition fixed and handheld wired cameras, as well as standard-definition wireless handheld cameras.
-Meanwhile, USA increased the Thursday/Friday coverage to 3 hours.
+Meanwhile, USAincreased the Thursday/Friday coverage to 3 hours.

 In January 2006, the PGA Tour announced a new set of television deals covering 2007 to 2012, increase the number of events covered by NBC Sports from five to ten.
 The deal also renewed broadcast deals for the Ryder Cup and the USGA Championships, including the U.S. Open.
 NBC is the only network which provide four days of major tournament coverage; CBS, which airs the Masters and the PGA Championship, only provides weekend coverage of its tournaments.
 The new TV rights fee was believed have a "notably smaller" than the previous one.